 June is the month when roses start to assume their starring role in the summer garden.
-And at RHS Gardens this year there is a very special rose to be seen.
+And at RHS Gardens there is a very special rose to be seen.

-2018 marks the 100th anniversary of the end of the First World War.
-To mark this poignant anniversary, all four RHS gardens have planted a group of Rosa ‘Pax’.
+2018 marked the 100th anniversary of the end of the First World War.
+To mark this poignant anniversary, all four RHS gardens planted a group of Rosa ‘Pax’.

 The rose, originally bred by Rev. Pemberton, is a hybrid musk rose that was introduced in 1918 to mark the end of the war.
 ‘Pax’ is the Latin word for ‘peace’ and this rose, which was created in Essex, was meant to celebrate exactly that.